wmde/wikibase-release-pipeline/test/README.md

   - [ ] TODO ...
 - [x] Create an item on repo and verify that client can use it using Lua (Scribunto)

-## Scribunto

-- [x] Verify Lua module can be executed
-- [x] Verify Lua module can be executed within time limit

 ## Wikibase federated properties (using wikidata.org as source wiki)

 - [x] Create an item on Wikibase and add a statement using a federated property